by GDL 629 19136

 “Silence.”

-Wesley was struggling to rise.
+Wesley struggled to rise.

 “You.
 I… know you.
 My earthly avatar.
 I put a fraction of myself in you… during my absence.
 Poor creature.
 It has drained you badly.”